kalxas/rasdaman/doc/main/05_geo-services-guide.rst

     &level=4

-* ``DeleteScaleLevel``: delete an existing downscaled coverage at a given level; e.g. to delete downscaled level 4 of coverage *test_world_map_scale_levels*:
+* ``DeleteScaleLevel``: delete an existing downscaled coverage at a given level; e.g. to delete the downscaled level 4 of coverage *test_world_map_scale_levels*:

   .. hidden-code-block:: text